cpvrlab/SLProject4/docs/pages/ExampleLevelOfDetail.md

 \page example-lod Level of Detail

 The following scene shows 2500 corinthian columns with each 83k triangles in their highest resolution.
 With 3 levels of detail the amount of geometry is reduced depending on the size of the bounding rectangle in screen space.
+In addition, we do automatically a view frustum culling to optimize rendering performance.
+See the menu *GL* for additional visualizations for the OpenGL renderer.

 \htmlonly
 <iframe src="https://pallas.ti.bfh.ch/slproject?scene=93" width="960" height="640" frameBorder="0"></iframe>